 Sign 4.
 Your Mental and Physical Health Are Being Affected

-Health impacts are the most serious and most urgent signal on this list.
-Every other sign in this guide describes a professional or financial problem.
-This one describes a problem that extends beyond your career into your quality of life, your relationships, and your physical wellbeing.
-When a job is producing genuine health consequences, the urgency of addressing the source is in a different category from all other job change considerations.
+Health impacts are the most serious signal that a job change may be warranted.
+Every other sign describes a professional or financial problem.
+This one extends beyond your career into your quality of life, relationships, and physical wellbeing.
+When a job produces genuine health consequences, the urgency is in a different category entirely.

 Sign 5.
 You Have Lost Genuine Interest in the Work Itself